Trump delivers shock rebuke to Colombia over cocaine surge | New Country 923

 Isacson said the threat of decertification was even more worrisome because the U.S. expressed no similar concern over the lack of help it was receiving from far more corrupt nations on the list like Honduras, a major way station for South American cocaine working its way up by land across the border and into the U.S.

-According to the State Department’s annual anti-narcotics report, the Central American nation didn’t carry out a single maritime interdiction last year and seized just 803 kilograms of cocaine nationwide despite more than 100 instances where the U.S. notified authorities of suspicious activity.
+According to the State Department’s annual anti-narcotics report, the Central American nation didn’t carry out a single maritime interdiction last year and seized just 803 kilograms of cocaine nationwide.
+That’s despite more than 100 instances where the U.S. notified authorities of suspicious activity.

 But the record drug seizures aren’t keeping pace with the explosion in cocaine production, which the U.S. estimates surged more than 200 percent since 2013 to potentially 710 metric tons last year.